magento/architecture/design-documents/promises.md

 and to let client code to chain, pass and properly receive promises of results of operations.

 #### How will it look?
-There are to ways we can go about using promises for asynchronous execution of service contracts:
+There are two ways we can go about using promises for asynchronous execution of service contracts:
 * Service interfaces themselves returning promises for client code to use

   _service contract_: